tamaracha/kilamea/README.md

 #### Windows

 1. Check gradle works: `gradlew.bat`
-2. Build the project with `gradlew.bat build`
+2. Build the project with `gradlew build`
-3. Run the app: `gradlew.bat run`
+3. Run the app: `gradlew run`
-4. Package the app as installer for your platform: `gradlew.bat jpackage`
+4. Package the app as installer for your platform: `gradlew jpackage`

 #### Mac and Linux